h4ck3rm1k3/db-docs/index.md

 skips ten rows, counts up to eight rows and sorts the results by name (descendent).

-If you want to know how many items does the set holds, use the `db.Result.Count()` call:
+If you want to know how many items does the set hold, use the `db.Result.Count()` call:

 ```go